 Arthritis relief is one of the most valuable benefits of turmeric.
 Ginger is also a similar root that has a positive effect on arthritis.

 For people who suffer from certain conditions such as deep-vein thrombosis & pulmonary embolisms, sometimes the drugs required to treat these conditions have negative effects.

 Common side effects of blood clotting drugs are excessive bleeding, hemorrhage, headaches and back pain.

-Turmeric is a natural anticoagulant, and it’s known for interfering with anticoagulant drugs.
+Turmeric is a natural anticoagulant powerful enough to interfere with anticoagulant drugs.
 This just speaks to how potent it is in fighting blood clots.